 What’s the Difference Between EAs and CPAs?

-Differences Between CPA & Enrolled Agent | ||
+| Differences Between CPA & Enrolled Agent | CPA | EA |

-Professional Focus | Broad accounting, tax and financial services for businesses | Taxes for businesses and individuals |
+| Professional Focus | Broad accounting, tax and financial services for businesses | Taxes for businesses and individuals |

-Qualifications for Practice | State education requirements (usually 150 hours of undergrad); pass CPA exam | Five years IRS experience; pass the EA exam |
+| Qualifications for Practice | State education requirements (usually 150 hours of undergrad); pass CPA exam | Average of $30 to $500, depending on experience, rank within the firm, whether CPA is a firm owner |

-Hourly rate | Average of $30 to $500, depending on experience, rank within firm, whether CPA is a firm owner | Average of $28 to $36 |
+| Hourly Rate | Average of $30 to $500, depending on experience, rank within firm, whether CPA is a firm owner | Average of $28 to $36 |

 EA vs. CPA: Which Is Best for You?

 When deciding between an EA or a CPA, you will see that both types of professionals are well-qualified.
 They can both deliver the financial guidance you may need for your taxes.
-However, which one you should consult depends largely on which issue you’re looking to resolve.
+However, which one you should consult depends on the specific issue you want to resolve.
+In general, CPAs can provide a much wider scope of tax services than an EA can.

-EAs could help you work through an IRS audit or a collection problem, and they can also perform bookkeeping services that could be useful for businesses when preparing tax returns.
-CPAs, however, are more adept at meeting your financial planning and accounting needs; and when it comes to tax planning, they can also help you identify tax credits and deductions to lower your tax liability.
+EAs can help you work through an IRS audit or a collection problem, and they can also perform bookkeeping services that could be useful for businesses when preparing tax returns.
+Their expertise can be particularly beneficial for individuals and businesses seeking specialized tax advice.

 Tips for Managing Your Taxes